pastecodeio/pastecode-docs/docs/intro.md

 - Mobile-friendly UI.
 - Fully featured Visual Studio Code extension and Telegram Bot.
 - Unlimited API access to snippets.
-- Login/register options via Apple, Google, and GitHub (with more to come).
+- Login/register options via Google, and GitHub (with more to come).
 - Two-factor authentication for increased security.
 - Snippet list with filtering and syncing with your account.
 - Fullscreen (distraction-free) view.